FROM KAYAK TO YACHT MASTER – Birthday at Brownsea Island and Poole Harbour

 Our experience

 14th August 2023.
-We dried out at location 48° 38.737 N 001° 32.031′ W and then we attempted to walk ashore, approximately 2 Km directly to Le Mont.
+I dried out at location 48° 38.737 N 001° 32.031′ W and then I attempted to walk ashore, approximately 2 Km directly to Le Mont.
 The river channels thwarted that plan as none of us fancied being deep in the mud or swimming the river and then getting muddy exiting onto the harder sand.

 Instead, we walked ashore to the west of the river, walked to the bridge over the sluice and then caught the free bus to the Le Mont Saint Michel.
 That all took a lot longer than expected so it restricted the time we had to explore the abbey and the village.